 pool, a task performed by the

-Currently, InnoDB aggressively flushes buffer pool pages if the
+aggressively flushes buffer pool pages if the percentage of

 InnoDB uses an algorithm to estimate the required rate of flushing, based on the speed of redo log generation and the current rate of flushing.
 The intent is to smooth overall performance by ensuring that buffer flush activity keeps up with the need to keep the buffer pool “clean”.
 Automatically adjusting the rate of flushing can help to avoid sudden dips in throughput, when excessive buffer pool flushing limits the I/O capacity available for ordinary read and write activity.

 InnoDB uses its log files in a circular fashion.
 Before reusing

 a portion of a log file, InnoDB flushes to disk all dirty buffer

 pool pages whose redo entries are contained in that portion of

 the log file, a process known as a

 If a workload is write-intensive, it generates a lot of redo